 Upon successful registration, the member will receive a notice with the EPF number.

-With the above, I hope you have a better understanding of the i-Saraan scheme and its benefits.
+With the above, I hope you have a better understanding of the EPF i-Saraan scheme, including how you can start contributing, and its 6 benefits.

 Let’s help each other to secure bigger EPF savings for better retirement years.